jbk2/fakebook/SERVER_INFO.md

 - This file, /etc/docs/SERVER_INFO.md, is where info about this server instance will be stored.

 ## General Information
 - **Purpose**: A facebook clone rails app, fully written by James Kemp, to practice and demonstrate ruby, rails, hotwire, html, css skills.
-Full description can be found in the README.md in [this](https://github.com/jbk2/fakebook) public repo.
+Full description can be found in the README.md of [this](https://github.com/jbk2/fakebook) public repo.
-- **Public ipv4**: 13.37.164.112 (changes on every EC2 instance restart)
+- **Public ipv4**: 51.44.24.22 (changes on every EC2 instance restart)
 - **Domain Name**: currently DNS linked to www.bibble.com (via CloudFlare)
 - **OS**: Ubuntu 20.04.4 LTS
 - **EC2 Instance Type** t4g.small